lofar-astron/factor/docs/source/parset.rst

     preaverage_flux_Jy
-        Use baseline-dependent preaveraging to increase the signal-to-noise of the phase-only solve for sources below this flux density (default = 0.0; i.e., disabled).
-When activated, averaging in time is done to exploit the time coherence in the TEC solutions.
+        Use baseline-dependent preaveraging to increase the signal-to-noise of the phase-only solve for sources below this flux density (default = 2.0).
+When activated, averaging in time is done to exploit the time coherence in the TEC solutions, and averaging in frequency is done to exploit the frequency coherence of the slow-gain solutions

     multires_selfcal
         Use multi-resolution selfcal that starts at 20 arcsec resolution and increases the